christianvoigt/argdown/docs/guide/colorizing-nodes.md

 [c] #tag-3

 <b>: #tag-3

+[d]: a statement without a tag.
 ```

+Argument or statement nodes without any tags will always get the color at index 0.

-The first tag used in the document will get the first color, the second tag used in the document will get the second color, the third will get the third and so on.
+The first tag used in the document will get the color at index 1, the second tag used in the document will get the color at index 2, the third will get the color at index 3 and so on.

 ## The `groupColorScheme` setting